virtualtam/docker-sandbox/sso/README.md

 # Zitadel SSO
-## Overview
+## 1. Overview
 This Docker Compose configuration will run:

 - a Zitadel Single Sign-On (SSO) provider
-- a CockroachDB database to store Zitadel configuration
+- a PostgreSQL database to store Zitadel configuration

 Zitadel will provide: